eyamilabraham/celsius-to-fahrenheit/README.md

   4. Run the command python -m http.server 8000
   5. Open a browser and go to http://localhost:8000

+- **Note:** the following files must to be in the same directory otherwise the APP does not work correctly.
+  1. model.json
+  2. index.html
+  3. group1-shard1of1.bin
+  4. celsius_to_fahrenheit.h5

 # APP

 - Move the Celsius slider, and the forecast will be displayed in Fahrenheit.